 Student temporary hangtags

-Residential and commuter students who have purchased a valid decal may obtain a temporary hangtag for a maximum of three days.
-These temporary tags have the same parking restrictions as residential and commuter decals.
+Residential and commuter students who have purchased a valid decal may obtain a temporary hangtag for a maximum of 3 days.
+These temporary tags are restricted to Lots 7A and 10.

 Any student who has not purchased a decal, but has a special circumstance that requires them to bring a car on campus for a limited time can purchase a temporary hangtag.
-These tags are available for the first eleven weeks of each semester and valid in lots 7A for overnight and lot 5 for the day.
+These tags are available for the first eleven weeks of each semester and valid in Lot 7A.

 Overnight parking for commuters

 Commuter overnight parking is in lot 7A.
 A commuter needs to obtain an overnight hangtag at the Parking Office to avoid a ticket.
 Any commuter that does not have a valid commuter decal and overnight hangtag will be ticketed and responsible to pay the fine within the allotted 21 days.